 Whenever a dish is "Florentine," you can expect it to contain spinach.
 This version, from a dear friend from Utah, also includes onions, mushrooms and Parmesan cheese.

-1 medium onion, sliced thinly
+- 1 medium onion sliced thinly

-1 cup of mayonnaise
+- 1 cup mayonnaise

-1 cup of freshly grated parmesan cheese
+- 1 cup Parmesan cheese freshly grated

 - Clean and destem the spinach and then slice the onion and mushroom

-Grease a large baking dish with butter.
+- Grease a large baking dish with butter.

-Layer the dish in the following order... onions, mushrooms, spinach, sole (dark side down).
+- Layer the dish in the following order... onions, mushrooms, spinach, sole (dark side down).

-Squeeze juice of lemon over the sole.
+- Squeeze juice of lemon over the sole.

-Mix mayonnaise, cheese and Worcestershire sauce and spread over fish.
+- Mix mayonnaise, cheese and Worcestershire sauce and spread over fish.

-Bake at 350 degrees for 20-25 minutes.
+- Bake at 350° F for 20-25 minutes.
 Top should be golden brown.